-Path of Exile is a 100% free to play ARPG with no pay to win elements at all and can be compared to Diablo 2 in many different ways.
-If you are new to the game, then this guide contains everything you need to start playing PoE, and it is going to help you get comfortable with the overwhelming aspects of the game.
+Path of Exile is a 100% free-to-play ARPG with no pay-to-win elements, and can be compared to Diablo 2 in many different ways.
+Today, a reliable Path of Exile currency trading website, MmoGah, shares with you some help information for players who are new to the game.
 Please click UglyStru’s video for more details on everything you need to start playing Path of Exile, and all the content of this article is quoted from his video:

 Get a Loot Filter

 Before you start playing, you should get a loot filter.
 Because there are so many items that drop as you kill things, you need a filter to hide all of the garbage items that you should not even bother with and to highlight more rare and helpful items.
 I’d recommend starting with NeverSink’s loot filter.
 All you need to do is paste these files into your Documents - My Games - Path of Exile, and then select it in the UI tab.
 I recommend starting with the soft or regular filter, for now, then just moving up to the Semi strict filter as you progress.

 Next, we will talk about the starting classes and attributes.
 The three main attributes are Strength, Dexterity, and Intelligence.